 Specifications and Codes

-Before Warehouse1 helps you design storage and handling systems, our staff examines the conditions of your warehouse.
-We work closely with building code officials, ensuring your warehouse and its systems are healthy and safe.
-If your building or systems are not up to code, we can suggest practical, safe, cost-effective changes.
-In addition, we’ll examine your inventory to determine what storage systems will keep it in the best condition until it’s ready to be shipped out.
+When starting the design process, first examine the conditions of your warehouse.
+Work closely with building code officials to ensure your warehouse and its systems are healthy and safe.
+If your building or systems are not up to code, look for practical, safe, cost-effective changes.
+In addition, examine your inventory to determine what storage systems will keep it in the best condition until it’s ready to be shipped out.
 For example, pallet flow or carton flow racks may be best for you if you must move inventory quickly or work on a last-in, first-out system.

 The type of equipment you use will influence the storage system design you need.
 For example, if you use large, gas-powered forklifts, you might need wire mesh or mezzanine decking to keep inventory out of the way while pallets are being loaded.
 If you use smaller equipment or vehicles that can’t be driven into the warehouse, your storage system must flow freely onto the loading dock.
 Consider selective racks rather than pushback or flow racks; pushback and flow designs can stand several feet high and block loading dock access.

 The layout you need depends heavily on the space you have.
-If your warehouse is small with narrow aisles, you should free up as much room as possible for workers to move safely.
+If your warehouse is small with narrow aisle space, you should free up as much room as possible for workers to move safely.
 Avoid using drive-through racks or gas-powered forklifts since they can block entrances and exits.
 This equipment also makes it difficult to load inventory quickly and efficiently in tight quarters.
-If you have plenty of space, ask us about drive-through racks and pushback or flow storage systems.
+If you have plenty of space, look into drive-through racks and pushback or flow storage systems.
 These minimize safety issues often found on loading docks and make it possible to move more inventory per day.

 Finally, your warehouse layout will depend on your business goals.
 If your warehouse stocks food, it’s probably your goal to deliver as much inventory as possible while keeping it fresh and appetizing.
 You’ll need a layout that supports temperature control and ensures as much inventory as possible can be moved during the workday.
 If your warehouse stores electronics, your goal might be to keep up with the latest technology.
 You’ll need a system that allows you to unload obsolete inventory quickly so you can get improved models into customers’ hands.